11 Things to See and Do in the Jewish Quarter of Amsterdam

-Few neighborhoods have as much history as Amsterdam's Jewish Quarter.
-Here's what you can't miss when you visit, either on your own or on a guided tour.
+Few neighborhoods have as much history as Amsterdam's Jewish quarter.
+Here's what you can't miss on your visit, either on your own or with a guided tour.

 Ana Caballero